TJACKSON141/cloudsleuth-dr/README.md

 # cloudsleuth-dr
-A disaster recovery implementation with a fault-tolerant infrastructure that maintains eendpoint consistency during failover.
+A disaster recovery implementation with a fault-tolerant infrastructure that maintains endpoint consistency during failover.

 **Project Brief**